Here are what I’ve published so far.

 What Kept Her Alive?

-[image of cover to be added] Daniel Tompkins realizes the 5oth anniversary of his mother’s death is approaching.
+Daniel Tompkins realizes the 50th anniversary of his mother’s death is approaching.
 A scene comes to his mind from his childhood, something he hasn’t thought of for years.
 His mom has returned from a long hospitalization, and his dad is helping her be reacquainted to the house.
 Daniel thinks about how much pain she must have been in, not only then but through the rest of her life as multiple physical problems hit her.
 What kept her alive, he wonders?
 In all the pain it would have been so easy to just give up.
 Daniel explores his memories of his mom, having a good remembrance of all she did.

 Thomas Carlyle’s Edinburgh Encyclopedia Articles